WELCOME TO THE AMERICAN LEGION FAMILY

 The World's Largest Veterans Organization

 The American Legion was founded in 1919 by veterans returning from Europe after World War 1 and was chartered by the U.S. Congress in the same year as a patriotic, mutual-help, war-time veterans organization.
 A community-service organization which now numbers nearly 2 million members -- men and women -- in nearly 12,000 American Legion Posts worldwide.
 These Posts are organized into 55 Departments -- one each for the 50 states, the District of Columbia, Puerto Rico, France, Mexico, and the Philippines.
+Paris Post #1 is one of the first international posts of The American Legion having received our first charter on the 13th of December 1919.

 First American Legion Caucus in Paris' 7th Arrondissement in March 1919